Installing Nu

 Debian/Ubuntu

-You will need to install the "pkg-config" and "libssl-dev" package:
+You will need to install the "pkg-config", "build-essential" and "libssl-dev" packages:

 RHEL based distros